 Steps to follow, depends on the situation you are in

-Taking into account the aspects that we have mentioned above, we are going to propose 3 situations and their steps to carry out depending on where you are:
+Taking into account the aspects that we have mentioned previously, we are going to propose 3 situations and their steps to carry out depending on where you are:

 1. You have not been physically active during confinement.